Valkarin1029/YHModAssistant/README.md

 If done correctly a new dock should appear to the right of the file system dock
 ## Feedback

 If you have any feedback you can leave them in the [issues](https://github.com/Valkarin1029/YHModAssistant/issues).
-Use the right tags
+Use the right tags pls